AbdelsalamHaa/Algorith_for_coordinates_filtering/README.md

 ### Disadvantages

-- This method will not work for most of the cases as the threshold was obtained in a good range due to the high noises, which will not happen every time
+- This method will not work for most of the cases.
+The threshold was obtained in an acceptable range this time due to the high noises, which will not happen every time
-- The Distance should not be replaced with Zeros but the average instead
+- The results might not be accurate due to replacing the noise with zero

 ### Total distance travelled